 In addition to reporting by cloud provider, CrowdStrike also delivers dashboards specific to container workloads – an important aspect of many cloud strategies.
 As containers tend to have short lifespans, having this sustained visibility is an important security tool.
 As an example, the usage dashboard gives an overview of the containers and hosts in the environment with useful information around runtime.
 Seeing a spike in how many containers are running or containers running for an abnormal period of time would indicate cause for investigation.

 Important information like privilege and interactive mode are highlighted on the container configurations dashboard.
 It also highlights user accounts and detections per host and container with clickable options to see the supporting details.
 By drilling down on a specific container ID, we can view the related detections for that container.

 Other container dashboards include information about container images and containers by host.
 More detailed information on those can be found in the container visibility blog.

-CrowdStrike delivers a unique, cloud workload security solution across multiple providers and platforms.
+CrowdStrike delivers a unique, cloud workload protection solution across multiple providers and platforms.
 Along with that, the CrowdStrike solution offers a number of dashboards to help organizations understand and monitor these rapidly evolving and dynamic workloads.
 The CrowdStrike Falcon Platform offers proven protection, unparalleled visibility, container awareness and reporting to help organizations secure cloud workloads without compromising performance.